wp-plugins/hits-pages-by-role/readme.txt

 3. Adding a new page to the list.
 The Page dropdown has a list of all Pages in your site.

 == Changelog ==

+= 1.1.1 =
+* Added links to move an existing up/down in order
+* Changed storage of links to be more robust with a dedicated DB table

 = 1.0.5 =
 * Updated a stupid miss resulting in a syntax error